Bio

 His diverse practice is realized in the multifaceted office-humor-meets-capitalist-critique The Corporation, in participatory works such as What Is Your Escape? and Your Name Here, and in brazen material experiments like Oddballs, 90 miniature sculptures made of paperclips.
 Nelson is best known for his book “All Known Metal Bands”, published by McSweeney’s, which won an AIGA design award and was reviewed as the “The Best Bathroom Book Ever” by Rolling Stone.

-Nelson has had numerous solo and group exhibitions in San Francisco Bay Area and New York venues including Boontling Gallery, The Compound Gallery, Faultline Art Space, The LAB, NIAD Art Center, Plexus Projects, ProArts Gallery & Commons, Swarm Gallery, and Your Mood Gallery.
-He lives and works in the Hudson Valley.
+Nelson has had numerous solo and group exhibitions in San Francisco Bay Area and New York venues including Very Special Projects, Your Mood Gallery, ProArts Gallery & Commons, The Compound Gallery, The LAB, NIAD Art Center, and Plexus Projects.
+He lives and works in Kingston, New York.

 email: thedannelson[ ]proton[ ]me